 However, as we know that a BJT can conduct only until its base voltage is around 0.6 V higher than its emitter voltage.

-But since the emitter of the 2N2222 is clamped with a 2.7 V zener diode, it means that the base voltage of the 2N2222 needs a minimum of 2.7 + 0.6 = 3.3 V to enable its proper conduction.
+But since the base of the 2N2222 is clamped with a 2.7 V zener diode, it means that the base voltage of the 2N2222 needs a minimum of 2.7 + 0.6 = 3.3 V to enable its proper conduction.

 So, when the battery voltage drops to around 3 V, the base of the 2N2222 does not satisfy the minimum required base voltage of 3.3 V and thus it turns OFF.